miselaytes-anton/electro-pumpkin/README.md

 ![audio flow](./assets/audio-flow.png)

 Audio flow has 2 main sources of sound.
 First, We have 12 notes of C major scale which can be triggered by touching some conductive paint inside the pumpkin.
 Each of the notes is 2 saw waves going through a low pass filter.
 Low pass filter is modulated by an LFO.
 I also use a standard ADSR envelope to make the sound a bit more realistic.
 Then the other source is just drumming or scratching on the pumpkin which is picked up by a contact microphone.
-These drum sounds are used as an input for [Karplus-Strong](https://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis) tuned to a C major as well.
+These drum sounds are used as an input for [Karplus-Strong](https://en.wikipedia.org/wiki/Karplus%E2%80%93Strong_string_synthesis).

 Finally the sounds are mixed and go through a delay, or more correctly through a feedback comb filter.
 The decay coefficient is about 0.95, meaning that delay will be repeating for a very long time, almost like a looper.
 So any sound you make will be repeating and repeating and repeating.
 This allows for making quite complex ambient like.. hmm..
 Soundscapes I guess.